grandrew/taskjuggler-python/README.md

 # Rationale

-It's 2017 and still most of the tasks/project management tools lack support for any means of automated planning.
+It's [whatever current year] and still most of the tasks/project management tools lack support for any means of automated planning.
 This library helps to integrate automated planner that's been available for over a decade, with a shot of suporting different back-ends.

 Life is dynamic and ever-changing.
 While there is no need to strictly follow the plans, a dynamically recalculating schedule will definitely help to keep up with the pace :-)

-- Current focus is on personal planning
+- Current focus is on personal planning and small teams (hence no support for multiple resource yet)
 - Zero-configuration is required to start

 # Overview